jluby127/jluby127.github.io/research.md

 i have taken a particular fascination with multi-planet systems. i am further interested in stellar activity as it relates to making planet detection more difficult.

-i work with prof. paul robertson (link) on a variety of projects, such as:
+i work with [prof. paul robertson](https://faculty.sites.uci.edu/robertson/) on a variety of projects, such as:

 add projects here.

+* * *

 previously, as an undergraduate at vanderbilt, i worked with prof. keivan stassun and (now postdoc at harvard cfa) dr. joseph rodriguez on double m dwarf eclipsing binaries.